New Democratic Party of Prince Edward Island: 2007–present

 The party performed poorly in the 2007 election, finishing behind the Green Party of Prince Edward Island with just 1.96% of the total vote or 3.48% in contested ridings.
 They finished fourth behind the Liberal, Progressive Conservative and Green parties.
 Dean Constable announced his resignation as leader on August 26, 2007.
 The party announced it would appoint an interim leader at or before its annual general meeting in November 2007, and hold a leadership convention in April 2008.

 James Rodd took the job of interim leader after Dean Constable's resignation, and was elected leader on a permanent basis on April 4, 2009.
 He led the party into the 2011 election, where the party ran 14 candidates and was soundly defeated with 3.16% of the total vote or 5.84% in contested ridings.
 On February 8, 2012, Rodd announced that he would resign as leader.

 On October 13, 2012, the NDP elected Michael Redmond as the new leader by a vote of 152 to 28 against party activist Trevor Leclerc.
 Under Redmond's leadership, in March 2013 the party placed second in a provincial public opinion poll, ahead of the Prince Edward Island Progressive Conservative Party, for the first time in its history.
 The party ran a full slate of candidates (27), but was again shut out of the legislature when it failed to win a seat in the 2015 election.
 Redmond resigned as leader of the party on December 6, 2017.

 There was a leadership convention on April 7, 2018 that elected Joe Byrne as the new leader.
 Byrne resigned as leader on September 1, 2020.

 Michelle Neill was confirmed party leader on April 23, 2022.
 She was a candidate in the 2025 Brackley-Hunter River provincial by-election, garnering under 3% of the vote.

 In August 2025, Neill announced her decision to resign as party leader, effective October 25.
-The party leadership will remain vacant until the party convention in February 2026.
+The party leadership remained vacant until the party convention in February 2026.
+On February 7, 2026, Thomas Burleigh was elected leader as the sole candidate.